RazoDev/GitHub-Search/README.md

  * En la linea  `private client_id = ''; ` poner el `client_id` que te da https://github.com/settings/developers
  * En la linea `private client_secret = ''; ` poner el `client_secret` que te da https://github.com/settings/developers
  * En la linea `this.username = ''` Poner tu nombre de usuario

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

-We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
-Please keep that in mind before posting issues and PRs.

 ## Prerequisites